BetterDiscord/docs/docs/plugins/introduction/structure.md

 });
 ```

 But that of course is not the only way to do it.
-Many people like the syntactic sugar and extensibility of classes
+Many people like the syntactic sugar and extensibility of classes.

 ```js
 module.exports = class {